 Content marketing has blown up, and with good reason: it garners attention, strengthens your brand, and just about anyone can do it (although not everyone does it well or successfully).
 Most importantly, content marketing can do wonders for your SEO traffic.
 To get a clearer understanding of how content marketing works for SEO, let’s look at an example:

-- Let’s say you have a business that creates premium leather boots.
+- Let’s say you have a business that sells hiking boots.
 While your site looks nice, it’s not getting any traffic.
-So, you turn to Google and see what people are searching for when it comes to leather boots.
-Turns out, there are a few guides on caring for boots, but you know you can create one that is 10X better, curating all of their content and adding your own into one large master post.
+So, you turn to Google and see what people are searching for when it comes to them.
+Turns out, there are a few guides on choosing the best boots, but you know you can create one that is 10X better, curating all of their content and adding your own into one large master post.

 - You perform extensive keyword research on all things pertaining to leather and boots using a reputable tool like SEMRush.
-Then, you create a killer guide on how to care for leather boots, taking care to incorporate key sections from similar posts that are already ranking.
-You load it with quality keywords (not keyword stuffing), some links to respected sites (again that are ranking themselves), videos, and use proper formatting.
+Then, you create a killer guide on how to select the right hiking boots for you, taking care to incorporate key sections from similar posts that are already ranking.
+You load it with quality keywords (not keyword stuffing), some links to respected sites (again that are ranking themselves), evergreen videos, and use proper formatting.

 - As readers begin to find your guide, they begin sharing it with their friends, who then share it with their friends, and so on.
 On top of that, people are starting to link to your guide in their own content.
 This is driving even more traffic to your site and building your page authority.